-It is also a good idea to set custom help text to appear under the field to guide your content creators to success.
+It is also a good idea to set custom help text to appear under the field to guide your content creators to content marketing success.

 Actions menu within the content type builder.

-Once you’re ready to delete the old version of your content type, there’s a few steps to follow.
+Once you’re ready to delete the old version of your content type, there are a few steps to follow.
 First, you must delete all of the entries using the content type.
-This ensures that you aren’t deleting the content type by accident, and that the content in your end application won’t be effected.
-Without the content type information how would your application know how the entry is constructed?
+This ensures that you aren’t deleting the content type by accident and that the content in your end application won’t be affected.
+Without the content type information, how would your application know how the entry is constructed?
 It can’t and it won’t end well.

 Disabling fields from the API response means that the content cannot be fetched by the Content Delivery API, and thus is not available to your end application.
 These fields are still editable in the entry editor.
-One use case would be for fields that are only relevant within the Contentful Web App; fields that indicate an entry’s status in your workflow, for example.
-That information doesn’t really need to be available in your end application, so why not make things more efficient by leaving it out of the response?
+One use case would be for fields that are only relevant within the Contentful web app; fields that indicate an entry’s status in your workflow, for example.
+That information does not need to be available in your end application, so why not make things more efficient by leaving it out of the response?
 We’re all for optimization!

 Before deleting a field, you must first disable it in the API response.
 This two-step process gives you extra protection from mistakenly deleted fields, which could be disastrous for your end app!
 Also, by first disabling the field in the response, you can preview what your API responses will look like after the field deletion.
 Always make sure to test your responses before deleting any fields!

-Content modelling is a broad and sometimes complicated topic so don’t worry if you still feel a bit lost!
+Content modeling is a broad and sometimes complicated topic so don’t worry if you still feel a bit lost.
 This guide has only scratched the surface.
-If you get stuck during your modelling process, don’t hesitate to reach out to us!
+If you get stuck during your modeling process, don’t hesitate to reach out.
 You can always send us a chat message or, for more complex questions, send a support request.